NicholasTD07/blog-posts/swift/redux-in-swift-pt-1.md

 #### TESTS!

-If you remove all the example snipet and add the following snippet and run the file either in Xcode Playground or in commond line by running `swift path/to/your-file`, the file should run without any problem.
+If you remove all the example snipet and add the following snippet and run the file either

+- in Xcode Playground or,
+- in commond line by running `swift path/to/your-file`,

+the file should run without any problem.

 ```swift
 struct Increase: ActionType { }